-Domestic abuse/violence: In our school we believe that all our pupils have the right to be safe at school/college and in their own homes.
+Domestic abuse/violence: In our school we believe that all our pupils have the right to be safe at school and in their own homes.
 We are aware that some children may be living in situations where they are directly or indirectly affected by incidents of domestic abuse or violence.
-Where we are concerned that domestic abuse or violence is present in the home, we will follow our safeguarding and domestic abuse processes
+Where we are concerned that domestic abuse or violence is present in the home, we will follow our safeguarding and domestic abuse processes.
+Any information may be shared with the relevant services and acted on accordingly.

-We are an Operation Encompass School.
+We are an Operation Encompass School/college.
 We receive information from the Police informing us of domestic abuse incidents relating to the circumstances of children and young people on our roll.
 Based on the information received our trained staff will make informed decisions on how best to support children and their families.